phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 }
 ```

 Inside the `return`, we're going to put what looks like a simple HTML element.
-Note that we're not returning a string here, so don't use quotes around the element.
-This is called `JSX`, and we'll learn more about it soon.

 ```react
 class App extends React.Component {